What is a Breast Lift?

 Is a Breast Lift Without Surgery Possible?

 There is unfortunately no non-surgical treatment that can effectively lift and rejuvenate the breasts.
 Since reducing sag requires the removal of excess skin, exercises that claim to naturally lift the breasts cannot replicate the results achieved with surgery.
 Working out the pectorals can certainly strengthen the chest muscles, but this will not resolve breast droop or achieve better breast contours.
-Many patients look to mastopexy because the procedure can not only restore the breasts to a more central positioning, but it also allows Dr. Joe to address asymmetry issues and shape the breasts for a more aesthetic result.
+Many patients look to mastopexy because the procedure can not only restore the breasts to a more central positioning, but it also allows Dr. Joe and Dr. Chopra to address asymmetry issues and shape the breasts for a more aesthetic result.
 This all contributes to a more youthful, rejuvenated breast appearance.

 If you would like to learn more about a breast lift procedure in Minneapolis or St. Paul, please contact our office to schedule a consultation.